shivang02/WhizGroup/readme.md

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE]()
+This project is licensed under the [MIT](https://choosealicense.com/licenses/mit/) license.

----

 Please make sure to install the required dependencies before running the code.
 You can follow the installation instructions provided in the readme.